Alexandre de Marenches: Resignation

-After the French Socialist Party came to power in 1981, Marenches resigned that year because of presence of French Communist Party in the government.
-He disapproved of the new organisation of security.
+After the French Socialist Party came to power in 1981, Marenches resigned that year because of the presence of the French Communist Party in the government.
+He disapproved of the new organization of security.
 He was particularly scathing about the fiasco of the Rainbow Warrior, but he accepted a seat on the Constitutional Council.

-Publication
+Publications

 In 1986, along with journalist Christine Ockrent, he co-authored a book, Dans le secret des princes ("In the Princes' Secret", published in English as The Evil Empire: Third World War Continues) about his days working in secret services.
 Claims were made on concealed archives with evidence of collaboration with Germans by figures of the French Resistance during the French Occupation.

-In 1988, he publishes in French an Atlas géopolitique (Stock, ISBN 9782234020214), a reference for anyone studying the period from 1945 to 2001 as it shows many maps and discusses many issues.
+In 1988, he published in French an Atlas géopolitique.

 In 1992, along with David A. Andelman, he co-authored The Fourth World War: Diplomacy and Espionage in the Age of Terrorism, a book in which he predicted the rise of terrorism as a new form of warfare.
-That book became very popular in American countries elites after September 11, 2001.
+The book became popular following the September 11 attacks.